- Generic names: Paroxetine hydrochloride; Paroxetine mesylate

 Paroxetine potently and selectively inhibits neuronal serotonin reuptake through antagonism of the serotonin transporter.
 Its antidepressant, antiobsessional, and antipanic activities are presumed to be linked to potentiation of serotonergic activity in the central nervous system (CNS).
 Paroxetine inhibits the active membrane transport mechanism for reuptake of serotonin, which increases concentration of the neurotransmitter at the synaptic cleft and prolongs its activity at synaptic receptor sites.
 Inhibition of serotonin reuptake also enhances serotonergic neurotransmission by reducing turnover of the neurotransmitter via a negative feedback mechanism.
 Paroxetine inhibits serotonin reuptake in vitro more selectively and more potently than do fluoxetine, sertraline, fluvoxamine, zimeldine, or clomipramine.

 Time to clear out of the system

-in patients with severe hepatic or renal function impairment.
-Generally, it is more rapidly cleared in youths than adults.
+The elimination half-life is variable but is generally about 21 hours (3-65 hours).
+Paroxetine has no active metabolites.
+Half-life is prolonged in patients with severe hepatic or renal function impairment.
+Generally, paroxetine is more rapidly cleared in youths than adults.